mkao006/Imputation/README.md

 ### Documentation

-The documentation of the current methodology can be found in the *methodology_paper* folder.
+The documentation of the current methodology can be found in the `methodology_paper` folder.

 ### Presentation

-The *presentation/* contains previous and current presentation on the methodology for a speedy introduction.
+The `presentation` folder contains previous and current presentation on the methodology for a speedy introduction.

 ### Previous Methodology